miscreant/meta/README.md

 **SIVChain** is a set of interoperable libraries implemented in several languages providing a high-level API for hard-to-misuse symmetric encryption.
-Additionally, they provide streaming support, allowing large ciphertexts to be incrementally encrypted/decrypted while still providing [authenticated encryption].
+Additionally, it provides streaming support, allowing large messages to be incrementally encrypted/decrypted while still providing [authenticated encryption].